ernerdgn/Rover-Works/README.md

 # Rover-Works
-In this are, i will save the works/projects that i've been assigned in the Yıldız Rover Team.
+In this area, i will save the works/projects that i've been assigned in the Yıldız Rover Team.

+Most of them are using Python language and ROS.